andreww2012/mongoose-zod/README.md

 const UserSchema = toMongooseSchema(userZodSchema);
 ```

-When this is not possible in your use case, or you prefer a function over a prototype extend you can use the following
+When this is not possible in your use case, or you prefer a function over a prototype extend you can use the following:

 ```ts
 import {addMongooseTypeOptions, toZodMongooseSchema} from './extensions';